jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-06-3---clarify-command-as-an-aspect-spec-project-summary.md

 ### Super-Project

-This project used to be the beginning of the project ‘Command As A Concept’, which proved to be too large, so it was split up into multiple projects.
+This project used to be the beginning of the project ‘Command as an Aspect’, which proved to be too large, so it was split up into multiple projects.

 ### Date & Time